7 Habits of Highly Efficient Drivers

 - Use gas rewards programs.
 Learn more about the BCAA Rewards program with Husky and Petro-Canada™.

 - If you change your main mode of transportation to cycling or public transit, use Evo Car Share only for the times you need to drive.
 Pay only for what you use and Evo covers the rest.
-Evo’s per minute rate includes gas, insurance, parking and up to 200km/trip.
+Evo’s per minute rate includes gas, insurance, parking and unlimited kilometres.